astropy/astroquery/docs/heasarc/heasarc.rst

     >>> table = heasarc.query_object(object_name, mission='rospublic', radius=120*u.arcmin)
     >>> table = heasarc.query_object(object_name, mission='rospublic', radius=2*u.degree)

-As per the astroquery specifications, the ``query_region()`` method requires the user to supply the radius parameter.
+As per the astroquery specifications, the :meth:`~astroquery.heasarc.HeasarcClass.query_region` method requires the user to supply the radius parameter.

 The results can also be sorted by the value in a given column using the ``sortvar`` parameter.
 The following sorts the results by the value in the 'EXPOSURE' column.